 Note: The use of the different age-level tools for a local and external observation in the same classroom during the same observation window, may be considered a concerning pattern.
-In this case, VDOE would complete an audit to verify ages of the children during each observation and may require the classroom to complete an additional external observation to determine if a score replacement is needed.
+In this case, VDOE would complete an audit to verify ages of the children during each observation as well as the classroom type listed in LinkB5 and may require the classroom to complete an additional external observation to determine if a score replacement is needed.
+See section 4.2 for CLASS Tools Used in VQB5.